 - Your tree can be used in your outdoor landscape for the rest of the winter or it can be recycled immediately by having the tree chipped.

-Further information on how to care for your farm-grown Christmas Tree can be found here.
+Further information on how to care for your farm-grown Christmas Tree can be found here as well as here.

 More Important Tips on Caring for Your Christmas Tree